-Every drug on the plan's Drug List is in one of 5 cost-sharing tiers.
+Every drug on the plan's "Drug List" is in one of 5 cost-sharing tiers.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug:

-- Cost Sharing Tier 1 includes preferred generic drugs.
-This is the lowest cost sharing tier. - Cost Sharing Tier 2 includes generic drugs - Cost Sharing Tier 3 includes preferred brand drugs - Cost Sharing Tier 4 includes non-preferred drugs - Cost Sharing Tier 5 includes specialty medications.
+- Tier 1 (Preferred Generic) includes preferred generic drugs.
+This is the lowest cost sharing tier. - Tier 2 (Generic) includes generic drugs. - Tier 3 (Preferred Brand) includes generics and preferred brand drugs. - Tier 4 (Non-preferred Drug) includes non-preferred drugs. - Tier 5 (Specialty Tier) includes specialty medications.
 This is the highest cost sharing tier.

-To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.
+To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."